defunkydrummer/auto-text/README.md

 ## Implementations

+So far works on SBCL, CCL.

-Should run in any implementation where BABEL and CL-CSV work.
+Should run in any implementation where BABEL and CL-CSV work fine!!

 ## Author